 Rainbowfishes have been known in the aquarium trade for many years. until recently only a few species have been commonly available.
 Of these only Telmatherina ladigesi (Celebes rainbowfish), Bedotia geayi (Madagascar rainbowfish), and Melanotaenia splendida (eastern rainbowfish) have made any real impression.
 The last species is often referred to as Melanotaenia nigrans but the latter was probably not in the hobby until the end of the 1970s.

 Recently this neglected group has aroused much more interest, with more species available in the shops and still more through the specialist societies which are springing up worldwide.
 The reasons for their popularity are obvious when you consider the type of fishes we are dealing with here.
-Most species measure between 3-15 cm (1.2-6 in) as adults and are peaceful, lively fishes which fit in well in most communities.
+Most species measure between 3-15 cm (1.2-6 in) as adults and are peaceful, lively fishes that fit in well in most communities.
 They also have very attractive colors and a hardy disposition, which all adds up to the perfect aquarium fish.

 Rainbow Fish Habitat